djtimca/wellandcanalbridges-api/README.md

 # Usage

+## For all bridges

+get_bridge_status()

+Will return a JSON object with all bridge status included.

+## For a single bridge

+get_bridge_status(bridge_id)

-Simply call the integration and it will return a JSON payload with all of the bridge update information from the CanalStatus API.
-(See main.py for example.)
+Will return a JSON objectg with just the bridge requested included.